Betalabs/Bspag-Api-Php/README.md

 ### Main Features
 - **Transaction Creation:** Support for different payment methods (credit card, boleto, etc.).
-- **Queries:** Retrieve the status and details of a transaction by querying the API.
 - **Cancellation and Refunds:** Cancel or refund transactions directly using the SDK.
-- **Subaccount Support:** Manage multiple payees in marketplace-style transactions.

 ### Documentation
 The full BsPag API documentation is available on our [Developer Portal](https://bspag.com/docs).